This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 Documentation for Separation of Employment by State

 NOTE - This chart focuses on permanent notice requirements and does not cover temporary requirements enacted for COVID-19 at this time.
-These resources can be found in our Coronavirus (COVID-19) resource center.

 Author: Susie Wine, Littler